 Volunteering your time to community service or to help out with an event is not only a good way to kill time but it makes your resume look good for future internships, jobs, or other volunteer opportunities.
 You can also learn new skills from volunteering your time.
 You can also feel extra proud of yourself knowing you’ve impacted do-good work for communities.

 You can find many types of organizations and charities to volunteer for, depending on what you believe is dear and important to you.
 A good site to search for one nearby is VolunteerMatch.org.

 One of the organizations I’m very proud of volunteering for and one I’m doing right now is being a social media ambassador for the organization Hike Like A Woman!
 Hike Like A Woman is an outdoor organization whose mission is to inspire and educate people to do recreational activities (not just hiking!) and by that, women tell about their experiences and include tips on how to explore them on a voluntary basis.
 We also have the opportunity to lead others out there by leading hikes in our local communities.
 It also has a community of over 40,000+ followers that are following along this organization’s movements.

 6. Work out with no equipment

-Who says you need to go to the gym and spend money to be able to have a good work out?
+Who says you need to go to the gym and spend money to be able to have a good workout?
 Just skip the gym and membership!
 Actually, one of the things I love doing is working out at home!
-I work out without using any equipment especially for the abs and legs.
-You can run around your neighborhood for cardio, use a yoga mat or none at all but use the floor to do pilates and learn to use your body to properly work out.
+I work out without using any equipment, especially for the abs and legs.
+You can run around your neighborhood for cardio or use a bike if you have, use a yoga mat (or none at all) but use the floor to do pilates, and learn to use your body to properly work out.